-Depressing the LIGHT button instructs the $\mu P$ to set the BACKLIGHT line, pin 31 on $\mu P$ , "low" for the predetermined backlight ON time.
+Depressing the LIGHT button instructs the μ P to set the BACKLIGHT line, pin 31 on μ P, "low" for the predetermined backlight ON time.
 (Refer to main board schematic for details.)
-A "low" condition on pin 31 causes Q212 to conduct sending +3 V to P8-3 on Display board With +3 V at P8-3 (refer to display board schematic), backlight oscillator Q011, T011, and related components starts to oscillate, producing a 2.5 kHz sine wave signal.
+A "low" condition on pin 31 causes Q212 to conduct sending +3 V to P8-3 on the display board with +3 V at P8-3 (refer to display board schematic).
+Backlight oscillator Q011, T011, and related components start to oscillate, producing a 2.5 kHz, sine wave signal.
 The signal is amplified by T011 to 150 volts peak-to-peak to drive the LCD backlight.